Diabetes: Nursing Management Seminar

 - Communication between healthcare providers

 Case Studies and Clinical Reasoning

 In this final session, you will be presented with case studies that highlight some of the key points that have been made over the past two days.
-This will assist you in understanding how complex theoretical care can result in successful outcomes when put into practice.
+This will assist you to understand how complex theoretical care can result in successful outcomes when put into practice.

 4:15pm - Close of Seminar and Evaluations